Congregation Schara Tzedeck: Overview

 Its present rabbi is Rabbi Andrew Rosenblatt.
-Congregation Schara Tzedeck celebrated its centennial in 2007.
 The congregation has a diverse membership, with many multi-generational families and long-time members.
 It is located at 3476 Oak Street, Vancouver, BC.
 Notable members included David Oppenheimer, entrepreneur and second Mayor of Vancouver, who donated the land for the original site.

 The synagogue holds daily prayer services, and has numerous educational and social programs for children and youth, men, women, families, and seniors.
 Examples include weekly adult education classes, youth events, Bar/Bat Mitzvah classes, guest lectures, Shabbat dinners, and holiday programming.
 A mikveh is located on-site.
 The Vancouver chapter of NCSY operates out of the synagogue.
 Congregation Schara Tzedeck is affiliated with the Union of Orthodox Jewish Congregations of America.

 History

 The congregation was founded in 1907 as "Benei Yehuda", which can be translated as Children (Sons) of Judah.
 The first synagogue building was erected at Pender Street and Heatley Avenue in 1911.
 The congregation was legally incorporated on June 14, 1917 under a newly chosen name, "Schara Tzedeck", which means Gates of Righteousness.
-A new larger building was completed in September 1947, located in the South Cambie neighbourhood adjacent to the Shaughnessy neighborhood.
+A new larger building was completed in September 1947, located in the South Cambie neighbourhood adjacent to the Shaughnessy neighbourhood.
 The new synagogue was officially opened on January 25, 1948.
 In 1963, an expansion was constructed on property to the immediate north to accommodate offices, classrooms, a large auditorium, and other facilities.
-Past rabbis include Rabbi Bernard Goldenberg, Rabbi Marvin Heir, Rabbi Mordechai Feuerstein, and Rabbi Avi Baumol.
+Past rabbis include Rabbi Bernard Goldenberg, Rabbi Marvin Heir, Rabbi Mordechai Eliahu Feuerstein, and Rabbi Avi Baumol.
 The Institute for Stained Glass in Canada has documented the stained glass at Schara Tzedeck Synagogue.